 Cowboy Cauldron founder and president Mike Bertelsen grew up in a small town in the high desert of the American West.
 The outdoors was a huge part of his life.
 Horses, hunting, fishing, the whole deal.
 And he was an absolute firebug.
 You know the kid who just can’t stop poking fires with a stick?
 That’s him.

-After a decade-and-a-half in the business of politics, Mike had had a snoot-full of it all, and took his wife and two kids back west.
+After a decade and a half in the business of politics, he took his wife and two kids back west.
 When he got there, his buddies saw the Cauldron, and they all wanted him to make more.
 Although he successfully avoided doing so for a while, (after all, making Cauldrons is damn difficult) the requests were relentless.
-After being around his Cauldron, they by-God wanted one of their own!
+After being around his Cauldron, they wanted one of their own!
 Eventually, he acquiesced, and made two more.
 His friends were very, very happy.
 Then a call came in from New York.
-Could he please make one as a Christmas gift for a friends’ daughter?
+Could he please make one as a Christmas gift for a friend's daughter?
 And, oh yeah, could he ship it there in time to get it stuffed down the proverbial chimney?
 The avalanche had started, and there was just no stopping it.
 In 2008, The Cowboy Cauldron Company was formed in an attempt to keep up with demand.
 Since then, new sizes have been developed, and the design refined to perfection.

-Each cauldron is still made by hand, and thoroughly inspected to ensure the highest level of quality.
+Our Cauldrons are individually and thoroughly inspected to ensure the highest level of quality.
 In fact, Cowboy Cauldrons come with this guarantee: If you buy one and don’t love it, we’ll buy it back.
 Just return it to us within 60 days.
-We should note that we’ve never actually had one come back.